John Landis

-John David Landis (born August 3, 1950) is an American comedy, horror, and fantasy filmmaker and actor.
-He is best known for the comedy films that he has directed – such as The Kentucky Fried Movie (1977), National Lampoon's Animal House (1978), The Blues Brothers (1980), An American Werewolf in London (1981), Trading Places (1983), Three Amigos (1986), Coming to America (1988) and Beverly Hills Cop III (1994), and for directing Michael Jackson's music videos for "Thriller" (1983) and "Black or White" (1991).
+John David Landis (born August 3, 1950) is an American filmmaker and actor.
+He is best known for directing comedy films such as The Kentucky Fried Movie (1977), National Lampoon's Animal House (1978), The Blues Brothers (1980), Trading Places (1983), Three Amigos (1986), Coming to America (1988) and Beverly Hills Cop III (1994), and horror films such as An American Werewolf in London (1981) and Innocent Blood (1992).
+He also directed the music videos for Michael Jackson's "Thriller" (1983) and "Black or White" (1991).

+Landis later ventured into television work, including the series Dream On (1990), Weird Science (1994) and Sliders (1995).
+He also directed several episodes of the 2000s horror anthology series Masters of Horror and Fear Itself, as well as commercials for DirecTV, Taco Bell, Coca-Cola, Pepsi, Kellogg's and Disney.
+In 2008, Landis won an Emmy Award for the documentary Mr. Warmth: The Don Rickles Project (2007).

+In 1982, Landis became the subject of controversy when three actors, including two children, died on set while filming his segment of Twilight Zone: The Movie (1983).
+Landis, as well as several other parties, were subsequently tried and acquitted for involuntary manslaughter, but the incident had long-lasting effects on film industry practices.

+Landis is the father of filmmaker Max Landis.

 Early life

-Landis was born into a Jewish family in Chicago, Illinois, the son of Shirley Levine (née Magaziner) and Marshall Landis, an interior designer and decorator.
+Landis was born into a Jewish American family in Chicago, Illinois, the son of Shirley Levine (née Magaziner) and Marshall Landis, an interior designer and decorator.
 Landis and his parents relocated to Los Angeles when he was four months old.
 Though spending his childhood in California, Landis still refers to Chicago as his home town; he is a fan of the Chicago White Sox baseball team.

 When Landis was a young boy, he watched The 7th Voyage of Sinbad, which inspired him to become a director:I had complete suspension of disbelief—really, I was eight years old and it transported me.
 I was on that beach running from that dragon, fighting that Cyclops.
 It just really dazzled me, and I bought it completely.
 And so, I actually sat through it twice and when I got home, I asked my mom, "Who does that?
 Who makes the movie?"Landis, John.
 Interview by Robert K. Elder.
 The Film That Changed My Life.
 By Robert K. Elder.
 Chicago: Chicago Review Press, 2011.
 N. p.
 223. Print.